Understanding delivery failures

 - Keep : the bounce mail was qualified and will be used by the Refresh for deliverability workflow to be compared to existing email management rules and enrich the list.

-- Ignore : the bounce mail was qualified but will not be used by the Refresh for deliverability workflow.
-It will not be sent to client instances.
+- Ignore : the bounce mail is ignored by the Campaign MTA, meaning that this bounce will never cause the recipient's address to be quarantined.
+It will not be used by the Refresh for deliverability workflow and it will not be sent to client instances.

 Email management rules